danfuzz/samizdat/doc/library-guide/Class.md

   non-core classes), the result of ordering is void (that is, the order undefined).

 This last bit means it is okay to use any mix of classes as the keys in a map, *except* that it is invalid to use two different non-core classes that have the same name.
 This restriction is in place because there is no consistent and stable way to order such classes.

+**Note:** This method goes beyond the usual contract for `.totalEq()` in that it will accept any two values, even when their direct (concrete) classes differ.
+This is done as a way to make the fact that regular classes each have a unique direct metaclass easy to ignore in most code, since most of the time that arrangement either doesn't matter or would cause trouble if not ignored.

 <br><br>